 “Emily Brontë had by this time acquired a lithesome graceful figure.
 She was the tallest person in the house except for her Father (…) She had very beautiful eyes, kind (ly) kindling liquid eyes, sometimes they looked grey, sometimes dark blue but she did not often look at you, she was too reserved”

 – quoted on Sarah Ferni (2019).
-“What do we known about Emily Jane?
+“What do we know about Emily Jane?
 Some well-known ‘facts’ reconsidered”.

-In the film, the Brontë family is starting facing Branwell’s secret, that he is not what his father expects him to be.
+In the film, the Brontë family is starting to face Branwell’s secret, that he is not what his father expects him to be.
 But Emily says about Branwell: “We should see him from what he is.
 It’s not fair on him”.
 During the whole film, we see Emily taking care of Branwell, and it is impossible not to think of Cathy nursing Hareton in Wuthering Heights.
-Even Elizabeth Gaskell mentions in The Life of Charlotte Brontë that Emily was a self-sacrificing woman and was capable of starving herself in order to assists the ones she loved.
+Even Elizabeth Gaskell mentions in The Life of Charlotte Brontë that Emily was a self-sacrificing woman and was capable of starving herself to assist the ones she loved.

 As a personal opinion, regarding Emily and Branwell, in that scene when Emily waits for Branwell’s arrival late at night, he is drunk but still, Emily waits for his brother, they start howling at night, I could not but recall the following quotation from Wuthering Heights: